captionpoint/captionpoint-plays/THE-ROOMMATE.md

 And it was actually substantially lucrative.
 ---
 ## SHARON:
-VVhat about your daughter??
+What about your daughter??
 Did she know?
 ---
 ## ROBYN:
-We teach our children whatever sldll-sets we have, ---
+We teach our children whatever skill-sets we have, Sharon.
-## SHARON:
 Didn't you?
 ---
 ## SHARON:
-You taught your daughter how to seam people?
+You taught your daughter how to scam people?
+ 57

 ---
 ## ROBYN:
 She's the one who came up with the driver's license thing.
-We started manufacturing fake IDs, and then she'd seil them at school.
+We started manufacturing fake IDs, and then she'd sell them at school.
 But that wasn't until college.
 ---
 ## SHARON:
 Your daughter is a con-artist?
 ---
 ## ROBYN:
 My daughter is an intelligent and resourceful young woman.
 (A beat.)
 ---
 ## SHARON: